Risk Factors Dashboard

 Integrated Strategy and Performance

-For more than 150 years, Brown-Forman and the Brown family have been committed to driving sustainable growth and preserving Brown-Forman as a thriving, family-controlled, independent company.
+For more than 155 years, Brown-Forman and the Brown family have been committed to driving sustainable growth and building exceptional spirits brands responsibly.
+We believe Brown-Forman’s status as a publicly traded, family-controlled company has contributed to this growth and our ability to create long-term value for all stockholders.
 The image on the left illustrates our highest ambition, “Nothing Better in the Market,” surrounded by the values that have guided us for decades: integrity, respect, trust, teamwork, and excellence.
-In addition to these guiding principles, our success depends on several strategic priorities, as illustrated in the image on the right: the quality of our brands within our portfolio, our geographic reach, the talent and diversity of our people, and the return on our investments.
-Moreover, taking an integrated approach means that many aspects of our company contribute to this value creation and are fundamental to our strategy, including our spirit of commitment to environmental sustainability, alcohol and marketing responsibility, culture and inclusion, and to building communities in which we live and work.
-Moreover, taking an integrated approach means that many aspects of our company contribute to this value creation and are fundamental to our strategy, including our commitment to environmental sustainability, alcohol and marketing responsibility, diversity and inclusion, and to building communities in which we live and work.
+In addition to these guiding principles, our success depends on several strategic priorities, as illustrated in the image on the right: the quality of the brands within our portfolio, our geographic reach, the talent and diversity of our people, and the return on our investments.
+Moreover, taking an integrated approach means that many aspects of our company contribute to this value creation and are fundamental to our strategy, including our spirit of commitment to environmental sustainability, alcohol and marketing responsibility, culture and inclusion, and doing our part in the communities in which we live and work.

-Over the past five fiscal years, we faced a challenging, volatile environment, including supply chain disruptions and a global pandemic.Over the past four fiscal years, we faced a challenging, volatile environment, including supply chain disruptions and a global pandemic.
+In recent years, we faced a challenging, volatile environment.
 Our employees’ unique mix of agility, resilience, energy, and collaboration enabled us to succeed despite these challenges.
-Our values drive our decisions, and our core purpose and our highest ambition continue to guide us as we move forward to a reimagined future with renewed enthusiasm for the opportunities that lie ahead.
+As we move toward a reimagined future with renewed enthusiasm for the opportunities ahead, our core values and ambition to deliver “Nothing Better in the Market” will continue to guide our decisions and actions.
 We believe we are well positioned to navigate the ever-changing landscape.
 We will make bold moves with a commitment to improve continuously as we work together to deliver sustained long-term growth.

-This Integrated Annual Report on Form 10-K for the fiscal year ended April 30, 2025, presents not only our financial performance but also our environmental, social, and governance strategies, commitments, and results.
+This Integrated Annual Report on Form 10-K for the fiscal year ended April 30, 2026, presents not only our financial performance but also our environmental, social, and governance strategies, commitments, and results.
+It provides a holistic view of Brown-Forman, our culture, our strategic approach to our business, and how we achieve results.
 It provides a more holistic view of Brown-Forman, our culture, our strategic approach to our business, and how we achieve results.

 Portfolio and Responsibility

 We seek to build brands and create stockholder value responsibly by delivering strong, sustainable growth, solid margins, and high returns on invested capital.
+We focus on building brands that can be meaningful for our company and our legal-drinking-age consumers (consumers) over the longer term.
 We focus on building brands that can be meaningful for our company and our legal drinking age consumers (consumers) over the longer term.
 We aim to grow our premium spirits portfolio both organically and through innovation.
-Opportunistically and thoughtfully, we also consider acquisitions and partnerships that will enhance our capacity to deliver meaningful growth, improve margins, and increase stockholder returns.
+Opportunistically and thoughtfully, we also consider acquisitions and partnerships that will enhance our capacity to deliver meaningful growth, improve margins, and create stockholder value.

 9

-The Jack Daniel’s family of brands, led by Jack Daniel’s Tennessee Whiskey (JDTW), is our most valuable asset – the engine of our overall financial performance and the foundation of our leadership position in the American whiskey category.1 We strive to strengthen the brand’s leadership position continually, and will work steadfastly to keep JDTW relevant to consumers worldwide.
+The Jack Daniel’s family of brands, led by Jack Daniel’s Tennessee Whiskey (JDTW), is our most valuable asset – the engine of our overall financial performance and the foundation of our leadership position in the American whiskey category.1 We continually strive to strengthen the brand’s leadership position, and will work steadfastly to keep JDTW relevant to consumers worldwide.
 We will also pursue opportunities to grow the Jack Daniel’s family of brands across markets, premium-and-above price points, channels, and consumer groups.
 Product innovation continues to contribute meaningfully to our performance.
-Different Jack Daniel’s expressions have brought new consumers to the franchise, including Jack Daniel’s Tennessee Honey (2011), Jack Daniel’s Tennessee Fire (2015), Jack Daniel’s Tennessee Apple (2019), Jack Daniel’s 10 Year Old (2021), Jack Daniel’s Bonded Tennessee Whiskey and Triple Mash Blended Straight Whiskey (2022), Jack Daniel’s Bonded Rye - Tennessee Rye Whiskey, Jack Daniel’s American Single Malt, and Jack Daniel’s 12 Year Old (2023), Jack Daniel’s Single Barrel - Barrel Proof Rye (2024), and our most recent launch, Jack Daniel’s 14 Year Old (2025), which individually and collectively add great value to the company and to our consumers the world over.
+Here are some of the Jack Daniel's expressions that have made new "friends of Jack" over the last 15 years: Jack Daniel’s Tennessee Honey (2011); Jack Daniel’s Tennessee Fire (2015); Jack Daniel’s Tennessee Apple (2019); Jack Daniel’s 10-Year-Old Tennessee Whiskey (2021); Jack Daniel’s Bonded Tennessee Whiskey and Triple Mash Blended Straight Whiskey (2022); Jack Daniel’s Bonded Rye - Tennessee Rye Whiskey, Jack Daniel’s American Single Malt, and Jack Daniel’s 12-Year-Old Tennessee Whiskey (2023); Jack Daniel’s Single Barrel - Barrel Proof Rye (2024); Jack Daniel’s 14-Year-Old Tennessee Whiskey, Jack Daniel’s Single Barrel Heritage Barrel, and our most recent launch, Jack Daniel’s Tennessee Blackberry (2025).
+Individually and collectively, these expressions add great value to the Company and to our consumers around the world.

 In addition to the leadership of our Jack Daniel’s family of brands, we expect strong worldwide growth from our other whiskey brands, particularly Woodford Reserve and Old Forester.
 Woodford Reserve is the leading super-premium American whiskey globally,1 growing volumes at a strong double-digit compound annual growth rate since the brand was introduced over 25 years ago.
+Woodford Reserve sold over 1.9 million nine-liter cases during fiscal 2026.
+We believe the brand is poised for continued growth as the bourbon category continues to grow around the world.
 Woodford Reserve sold over 1.8 million nine-liter cases for the fiscal year ended April 30, 2025.
 We believe the brand is poised for continued growth as the bourbon category continues to grow around the world.
 Old Forester has continued its return to prominence in the United States and in select international markets.
 Innovation has played an important role in the premiumization of both of these brands, including the success of high-end expressions such as Woodford Reserve Double Oaked, Woodford Reserve Double Double Oaked, and the Old Forester Whiskey Row Series.
-Innovation has played an important role in the premiumization of both of these brands, including the success of high-end expressions such as Woodford Reserve Double Oaked and the Old Forester Whiskey Row Series.

 Outside of our American whiskey brands, we believe our portfolio remains well positioned in other high-growth categories, with meaningful premium brands and a focus on accelerating our super-premium portfolio.
 Our tequila portfolio is led by two brands steeped in Mexican heritage, Herradura and el Jimador.
-We remain committed to the growth of our tequila business in the United States and the long-term growth prospects of this business globally.
+We remain committed to the growth of our tequila business in the United States and the long-term growth prospects for the category globally.
+We believe that our Scotch whiskies, The Glendronach, Benriach, and Glenglassaugh, and our Irish whiskey, Slane, are well positioned in their respective categories.
 We believe that our Scotch whiskies The Glendronach, Benriach, and Glenglassaugh, and our Irish whiskey, Slane, are well positioned in their respective categories.
+We expect these brands to contribute meaningfully over the longer term.
 We expect them all to contribute meaningfully over the longer term.
 In addition, the acquisitions of Gin Mare (2022) and Diplomático (2023) provide us with leadership positions in the super-premium-and-above gin and rum categories, respectively, and we look to grow these brands globally.

 We appreciate the power of our brands to enrich the experience of life, and we believe it is our duty to ensure that our products are marketed with deep respect for our consumers.
 Our mission for alcohol responsibility is to empower mindful choices around beverage alcohol.
 We launched the Pause campaign in 2019.
 Pause is Brown-Forman’s driving effort to encourage mindful choices.
+In 2022, we launched our 2030 Alcohol Responsibility strategy (a) to prioritize strategic programs, partnerships, in-market tools, and resources; and (b) to continue empowering our employees and business partners.
 In 2022, we launched our 2030 Alcohol Responsibility strategy to prioritize strategic programs and partnerships, in-market tools and resources, and to continue empowering our employees and business partners.
 We execute our 2030 Alcohol Responsibility strategy through the lens of our Pause campaign to showcase the importance of alcohol responsibility and inspire action among our consumers, colleagues, and business partners.

 Geography

-The United States remains our largest market, and growth there is important to our long-term success.
+The United States remains our largest market, and growth in this market is important to our long-term success.
+We expect to foster this growth by focusing on the premium and super-premium-plus spirits categories, continuing product and packaging innovation, and building brands within growing consumer segments.
 We expect to foster this growth by emphasizing fast-growing spirits categories, continuing product and packaging innovation, and building brands within growing consumer segments.
-This includes increasing emphasis on inclusive, digital, and integrated marketing and the growth of our e-commerce capabilities to better connect and engage with consumers where they are.
+This includes increased emphasis on digital marketing and the growth of our e-commerce capabilities to engage consumers across all touchpoints.

 10